pulibrary/dpul-collections/README.md

 ### Restart Indexing Pipeline

+You need to know the cache version (referenced below as `n`) for the pipeline you're restarting.
+Cache versions are configured in the dev and test config files, and for staging / prod in the hcl file.
 The following commands should be run in the shell:

-1. Rehydration (full pipeline re-run): `DpulCollections.IndexingPipeline.Figgy.HydrationConsumer.start_over!()`
+1. Rehydration (full pipeline re-run): `DpulCollections.IndexingPipeline.Figgy.HydrationConsumer.start_over!(n)`
-1. Retransformation (Transform & Index): `DpulCollections.IndexingPipeline.Figgy.TransformationConsumer.start_over!`
+1. Retransformation (Transform & Index): `DpulCollections.IndexingPipeline.Figgy.TransformationConsumer.start_over!(n)`
-1. Reindex (Index Only): `DpulCollections.IndexingPipeline.Figgy.IndexingConsumer.start_over!`
+1. Reindex (Index Only): `DpulCollections.IndexingPipeline.Figgy.IndexingConsumer.start_over!(n)`

 Note: This will use the same cache_version, overwriting the current solr documents and cached records.